Photo by John Bostock

 Show retailers you want them to be accountable by buying salmon from named farms, see which retailers name their sources farms on OUR WEBSITE.

-Fidra are asking for greater transparency around Scottish salmon
+Fidra has asked for greater transparency around Scottish salmon

 WHAT WE’VE ACHIEVED

-We have facilitated two workshops to engage with key industry stakeholders who have all outlined their desire for a farm-focused centralised database on environmental impacts.
+We have facilitated two workshops and a webinar event to engage with key industry stakeholders who have all outlined their desire for a farm-focused centralised database on environmental impacts.

-Five major UK retailers name the area/farm where salmon was sourced from.
+Seven major UK retailers now name the area/farm where salmon was sourced from, with 8/10 UK retailers are now part of the Ocean Disclosure Project